Slusheeking/INAVVI_0.0.1/docs/08_trading_strategy_subsystem.md

     D --> G[Adjust Based on Market Regime]
 ```

-## Conclusion
+## 14. Conclusion

-The dynamic ticker selection and position sizing components provide a robust framework for efficiently managing a large universe of tickers while maintaining strict risk controls.
+The Trading Strategy Subsystem provides a robust framework for efficiently managing a large universe of tickers while maintaining strict risk controls.
 The tiered selection approach optimizes computational resources and capital allocation, focusing on the highest conviction opportunities while maintaining broad market coverage.
 The risk-based position sizing ensures consistent risk management across all trades, with adjustments for volatility, conviction, and focus status.

+By implementing the recommended enhancements, the subsystem can become more adaptive to changing market conditions, ultimately leading to better trading decisions and higher profitability.